"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 DOSAGE AND ADMINISTRATION

-Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience.
+Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience and risk factors for addiction, abuse, and misuse [see WARNINGS AND PRECAUTIONS].
 Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with AVINZA [see WARNINGS AND PRECAUTIONS].

 AVINZA is administered at a frequency of once daily (every 24 hours).